Building 10x software teams

 The technical side

 • Be careful of rewrites of components which are too large all at the same time.
-Smaller chunks is way faster and more effective.
+Rewriting smaller chunks is way faster and more effective.
 Don’t bite off more than you can chew.

 • A balanced test suite which can catch a large portion of the mistakes that are made.